 - Vibrator for shedding particles and bubbles

 The sensor consists of 36 near infrared optical backscatter detectors (NIR OBS) spaced 1 cm apart.
 The active measurement length is 35 cm.
-Turbidity is measured at 71 levels, every second one as straight backscatter and avery second one as oblique backscatter, and reported in formazin turbidity units (FTU) with no decimals.
+Turbidity is measured at 71 levels, every second one as straight backscatter (OBS) and every second one as oblique backscatter, and reported in formazin turbidity units (FTU) with no decimals.
 The level is estimated with 0.01 mm resolution.

-The SediMeter SM4 also have a 3D accelerometer for measuring tilt and vibrations.
+The SediMeter SM4 also has a 3D accelerometer for measuring tilt and vibrations.
 Every measurement it stores either 20 measurements with 12-bit resolution, or 30 measurements with 8-bit resolution.
-The default is +-2 g range and 10 Hz frequency, although it is capable of up to +-16 g range and from 1 Hz to over 5 kHz (only 8-bit) frequency.
+The default is +-2 g range and 10 Hz frequency, although it is capable of up to +-16 g range and from 1 Hz to over 5 kHz frequency.
 Apart from giving information on tilt and vibration, the instrument offers Conditions Based Monitoring (CBM): When the acceleration surpasses a pre-defined level, an extra measurement is taken the next whole second.
 This means that the data before and after the triggering event is saved.
 To avoid being triggered all the time there is a 1-second hold-off, plus the threshold is raised after every extra measurement.
 This means that the largest accelerometer event of every deployment is expected to be captured.
 It is possible to adjust high-pass filter frequency and minimum duration of the acceleration event so as to target specific types of events (e.g. vibrations caused by strong currents, or earthquakes).
 A possible application is for capturing the head of a turbidity current.

 The instrument can be mounted in sediment using the standard anchor and holder tube included if purchasing a kit.
 This holder is screwed down in mud and sand with the help of a handle.